sebampuero/dummy-discord-bot/README.md

 # Installation

 * First, clone the repo and install the requirements with `pip install -r requirements.txt`
 * You'll need a token to run the bot.
 Store the token under a file called `token.txt` in the root directory.
+The DB password will be stored under `password.txt`
 * Other services used require credentials.
-Spotify credentials under `spotify.txt`, the password for the MySQL DB under `password.txt` and (optional) Twillio credentials under `twillio.txt`, also under the root directory.
+Spotify, soundclound and Twillio credentials are stored in `config/creds.json`.
 * If using Twillio for the Whatsapp API which is used for logging, a `phone_numbers.json` file will be needed under `config/phone_numbers.json`

 # Tests